krillinai/GEO/chapter3-metrics.md

 ### 🧭 Prompt
 A **prompt** is a user’s query or request to an AI system.
 In GEO, prompts replace traditional keywords — they represent **how users naturally ask questions**.
-> Example: “What are the best infrared gas sensors for industrial use?”
+> Example: “What are the best video translation and dubbing tools?”

 ---